Rollback Tow Truck: What Are They & How Do They Work?

 Table of Contents

 - Here's what determines how a rollback is used:

 The rollback tow truck lies at the heart of many successful operations in a variety of vocations that tow and haul.
-The rollback tow truck, or “rollback” for short, serves these operations handily, featuring an adjustable deck and hydraulic system, a resilient winch and hook - as well as a centralized control station, for added convenience.
+The rollback tow truck, or “rollback” for short, serves these operations handily.
+It got its name because the entire back of the truck is fitted with a truck bed that can be hydraulically inclined and slid back to ground level by using an adjustable deck and hydraulic system, and a resilient winch and hook.
+They also feature a centralized control station, for added convenience.
 Below, we’ll dive into the details of the rollback, and clarify the critical aspects of buying any new or used rollback truck.